-12Zoller, A. (2014).
-2005 - 2010 Consumptive Use of Small Man-made Water Bodies in the Platte Surface Water Basin Above Columbus [PowerPoint Presentation].
+12Zoller, A., K. Ajaere, and A. Pedley.
+(2019).
+Upper Platte River Basin Consumptive Use Change from New Reservoirs and New or Expanded Sandpit Lakes: 2005 to 2010.
 Retrieved from https://dnr.nebraska.gov/water-planning/upper-platte-river-publications

 The inventory component of the study was extremely labor intensive and required approximately 2,500 labor hours to identify, measure, and categorize over 13,000 remotely sensed features.
 After comparing data from both years, the study found 94 new or expanded sandpits and 9 new reservoirs.
 New and expanded sand pits represented a cumulative increase in open water surface area of 728 acres and new reservoirs were responsible for a cumulative increase of 19 acres for a total of 747 new acres of unregulated surface water throughout the basin from 2005 to 2010.